-In this deployment, we utilize the available RAM storage to store the most necessary (hot) data, and store the less necessary (warm) data in SSD.
+In this deployment, we utilize the available RAM storage to store the most time sensitive (hot) data, and store the less time sensitive (warm) data in SSD.
 The example uses 3 data types 0, 1 and 2.
 Data types 0 and 2 are the warm data and should be stored in SSD (which is persistent, and therefore the warm data remains available after the processing unit is redeployed).
 Data type 1 is the hot data and therefore stored in RAM for faster access.

 Add these entries to define the SSD blobstore in the